HabitatFramework/UserGuide/concepts/concepts.rst

 One solution to these problems is to integrate all the habitat layers into a single framework based on Ordnance Survey's MasterMap dataset.
 MasterMap is the largest scale national mapping produced by the Ordnance Survey and provides highly detailed and seamless coverage.

-All OS MasterMap features have a Topographic Identity or 'TOID' that uniquely identifies each object.
+All OS MasterMap features have a TOpographic IDentity or 'TOID' that uniquely identifies each object.
 OS MasterMap Topographic Area features also have a number of attributes (chiefly the Descriptive Group and Descriptive Term) that provide information about the real world object that the feature represents and these can provide basic habitat and land use information that can supplment any available habitat survey data.

 Apart from the spatial representation of the features, the habitat framework only retains the TOID from OS MasterMap because all other attributes can be retrieved using this if necessary.
 Where OS MasterMap features need to be sub-divided into smaller units in order to represent habitat survey details that are not already shown these still retain the original TOID but are also assigned a fragment identifier so that each fragment can be uniquely identified.